-Recommendation #2: Clarity of Roles
+Recommendation #3: Clarity of Roles

 It is recommended that clear and consistent direction be provided by top management regarding the roles of DAGs and MBC staff at all levels.
-Although the VPM identifies the VE team members and their respective roles, many of those interviewed from both departments stated that there needs to be a greater clarity of their respective roles.
+Although the VPM identifies the VE team members and their respective roles, many of those interviewed from both departments stated that there needs to be a greater clarity and understanding of each others roles.